close

 Words: 1051|Pages: 2.5|6 min read

-The themes of William Shakespeare’s classic plays still ring true today, and audiences everywhere continue to enjoy them, both through the traditional play performances and through more contemporary interpretations.
-Shakespeare’s The Taming of the Shrew and the 1999 movie 10 Things I Hate About You, a modern day rendition, revolve around two sisters, one of whom detests the status-quo and does not involve herself romantically, the other of whom is widely sought after by a range of suitors.
-However, young Bianca is not permitted to have a romantic relationship until her shrewish sister, Kate, does first.
-Bianca’s admirers devise a solution to this problem: to pay a man with a strong spirit to become involved with Kate.
-The film effectively embodies Shakespeare’s original characters, while also examining softer sides of their personalities that are not expressed in the play.
-Additionally, the film highlights the discrepancies between a courtship in the late 1500s and dating in the 1990s.
+The themes of William Shakespeare’s classic plays still resonate today, captivating audiences worldwide through both traditional performances and contemporary interpretations.
+Shakespeare’s The Taming of the Shrew and the 1999 movie 10 Things I Hate About You, a modern-day rendition, revolve around two sisters.
+One sister detests the status quo and avoids romantic entanglements, while the other is pursued by numerous suitors.
+However, young Bianca is not allowed to engage in a romantic relationship until her shrewish sister, Kate, does so first.
+Bianca’s admirers devise a solution to this dilemma: to pay a man with a strong spirit to become involved with Kate.
+The film effectively embodies Shakespeare’s original characters while also exploring softer facets of their personalities not expressed in the play.
+Additionally, the film highlights the discrepancies between courtship in the late 1500s and dating in the 1990s.

 The characters of Patrick Verona and Petruchio provide a contrast to Shakespeare’s ideas as well as a modern parallel.
-Both characters were compensated to make advances on a difficult, strong-willed woman.
-How they chose to treat the aforementioned woman, however, is where they vary.
+Both characters are compensated to make advances on a difficult, strong-willed woman.
+How they choose to treat the aforementioned woman, however, is where they diverge.
 Petruchio’s intention is to shatter Kate’s fiery spirit in their marriage, while Patrick’s feelings are genuine and his intentions are pure.
 In the play, Petruchio goes to great lengths to squander Kate’s individuality and mold her into an obedient, mindless plaything.
 Petruchio speaks with Kate: "And better ’twere that both of us did fast, Since of ourselves, ourselves are choleric, Than feed it with such over-roasted flesh.
-Be patient, tomorrow ’t shall be mended, And, for this night, we’ll fast for company" (IV.i.109-113).
-Though he acts upon the pretense of overcooked food, Petruchio’s only intention is to deprive his new bride of sustenance so to weaken both mind and body to better bend her to his will.
+Be patient, tomorrow ’t shall be mended, And, for this night, we’ll fast for company" (The Taming of the Shrew, IV.i.109-113).
+Though he acts under the pretense of overcooked food, Petruchio’s only intention is to deprive his new bride of sustenance to weaken both mind and body to better bend her to his will.
 Contrastingly, Patrick goes to superfluous lengths to ensure Kat’s happiness.
-Patrick interrupts Kat’s soccer practice to serenade her over the loudspeaker whilst dancing across the bleachers in front of a large group of their peers.
+Patrick interrupts Kat’s soccer practice to serenade her over the loudspeaker while dancing across the bleachers in front of a large group of their peers.
 Here, Patrick’s only motive is to express his sincere apologies over an altercation the two had had the day before.
-His actions are not prompted by a wish to rob Kat of her sense of self, as are Petruchio’s in keeping Kate from food and sleep.
+His actions are not prompted by a wish to rob Kat of her sense of self, as Petruchio’s are in keeping Kate from food and sleep.
 Instead, Patrick wishes only to see joy in the eyes of the one he cares about.

 However, while Kat’s scorn is brushed off by others as her typical behavior, something to be expected of her, Kate’s is received as something far worse.
-At the bridal dinner, Lucentio remarks, “tis a wonder, by your leave, she will be tamed so” (V.ii.194).
-The men in Padua all view her as someone who must be “tamed”, as though she is some wild animal to be whipped into shape, and they consider it a feat when Petruchio finally managed to squash her vigor under his boot.
+At the bridal dinner, Lucentio remarks, “tis a wonder, by your leave, she will be tamed so” (The Taming of the Shrew, V.ii.194).
+The men in Padua all view her as someone who must be “tamed,” as though she is some wild animal to be whipped into shape, and they consider it a feat when Petruchio finally manages to squash her vigor under his boot.
 While Kate and Kat had similar vehement tendencies, Kate must fight much harder to speak her mind.

 Get a custom paper now from our expert writers.